giangbang/Pure-Pytorch-implementation-Deformable-Convolution/README.md

 Fast forward two years later, and I still have not seen any implementation or repo that support running deformable conv on CPU, so I decided to make this code into a github repo.

 ## How to use
 If a working Pytorch library is presented, then no installation is needed.
 Just copying `deform_conv.py` to your project should be fine.
-For example usage, have a look at `examples.py`.
+For usage example, have a look at `examples.py`.